algorandfoundation/xGov/Proposals/xgov-18.md

 ---

 ## Abstract
 The aim is to finish the implementation of the coq-avm library for version 8 af the AVM.
-A summary of the library can be found here: [coq-avm-introduction.pdf][1]
+An introduction of the library can be found here: [coq-avm-introduction.pdf][1]

 [1]: coq-avm-introduction.pdf